ConduitNetwork/docs/integration_guides/Automation/ansible.rst

 Using variables
 ^^^^^^^^^^^^^^^^^

-|morpheus| variables can be used in playbooks.
+|conduit| variables can be used in playbooks.

 Use Case:
    Create a user as instance hostname during provisioning.